Speech and Communication Studies Department

 - If you are not confident in your basic college skills, such as listening, understanding complex lectures, and note-taking, you might benefit from our Listening and Critical Thinking class.

 - If you have difficulty expressing yourself in writing, you should be aware that our communication theory classes require substantial writing.
 Before registering for these classes, you should consider a basic writing class.
-Students also can take advantage of our Writing Center's free tutoring.
+Students also can take advantage of free tutoring through Academic and Tutoring Services.

 - If you fear public speaking, our performance classes are specifically designed to help you surmount your fears and build confidence.
 We believe you will profit by conquering (and not avoiding) public speaking in the supportive atmosphere of our classes.